-Like many health care positions, nuclear medicine, radiation therapy, x-ray, CT, MRI, and sonography technology jobs are expected to grow much faster than other professions.
-National trends tell us that there could be up to a 35% increase in many radiology positions through 2024.
-Career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, technical advisors, etc. The starting pay range for entry level radiographers is $20-$37 depending on where you are located and the type of facility you are working in.
+Like many health care positions, x-ray, CT, MRI, nuclear medicine, radiation therapy, and sonography technology jobs are expected to grow much faster than other professions.
+Furthermore, career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, technical advisors, etc.

 Will I be prepared to take the board exams that go with each program?

 Upon successful completion of a program in the Department of Radiation Technology, our graduates are able to sit for that respective national board exam.
 Classes are taught within the program that prepare students for board exams.